-The first day of attendance is determined in this class in the following manner: The first day that you attend a regularly scheduled class meeting.
+The first day of attendance is determined in this online class in the following manner: Successful completion of "Writing Exercise # 1" (as described on various posted documents).

-The last day of attendance is determined in this class in the following manner: The last day that you attend a class meeting.
+The last day of attendance is determined in this online class in the following manner: The date of the last assignment completed in the course will serve as the last day of attendance for reporting purposes.